dannypsnl/dannypsnl.github.io/posts/2018-05-26-getting-start-with-rust.md

 ## Conclusion

-I think these are the most hard part when you're beginner of Rust.

-Because Rust chooses a new way to handle it's memory, move default, checking live-time, sharing data by reference.
+I think these are the hardest part when you are beginner of Rust.
+Because Rust chooses a new way to handle its memory, move default, checking live-time, sharing data by reference.
 Understanding these things is most important to get familiar with Rust.
 Hope you like it & can get some help from this.

 ### References: